mosra/m.css/pelican-plugins/m/test/dot/page.rst

     struct [label="{ a | b | { c | d | e }}" shape=record class="m-info"]

     another [label="a | { b | c } | d | e" shape=record]

+.. graph-figure:: This is a title.

+    .. digraph:: A to B
+        :class: m-info

+        a -> b

+    This is a description.